bitshifter/bitshifter.github.io/_drafts/introducing_glam_and_mathbench.md

 mass of data, SIMD operations yield higher efficiency than scalar operations.

 SIMD values are typically stored in a special type.
 In the case of SSE2, the `__m128` type is used to store 4 floats.
-One signficant difference between this type and say `[f32; 4]` is `__m128` is 16 byte aligned.
+One significant difference between this type and say `[f32; 4]` is `__m128` is 16 byte aligned.
 While you can load unaligned data into SSE2 registers, this is slower than loading aligned data.